markusmoenig/Eldiron/docs/docs/creator/actions.md

 *Shortcut: Ctrl/Cmd + [*

 Maximize the active dock.

-The Tile Picker reveals the pixel editor when maximized.
+For the **Tile Picker**, this is context-sensitive:

+- if a tile is selected, it opens the **pixel tile editor**
+- if a node group is selected, it opens the **tile node graph editor**

 ### Minimize